IMERSS/inat-components/README.md

 ### Demo

-> In development, but here's a sneak peak.
+> Still in development, but here's a sneak peak.

 https://imerss.github.io/inat-components/